 - 37,000 square feet of mechanical and utility space.

-For information on reserving a classroom or lecture hall, obtaining building keys, and any other facility-specific questions, visit the Facilities section of the Physics Intranet.
+For information on reserving a classroom or lecture hall, obtaining building keys, and any other facility management questions, visit the Bloomberg Center Management Page.